 Perhaps leading the way with free eSIM trial offers is T-Mobile.
 T-Mobile’s Network Pass will get you up to three months of totally free wireless service.
 Although this is the longest free trial offer available on the market, it’s not a full phone plan and does come with some catches.

 For starters, it only comes with unlimited 4G LTE and 5G data but it does not offer texting or phone calls.
 And in order to get the plan, you have to have active service with another wireless carrier.
 If your phone isn’t already active with another carrier, you can’t signup for the trial offer.
+You are also ineligible for the offer if you have been a T-Mobile or Metro by T-Mobile customer within the past 90 days.
+Current T-Mobile MVNO customers are also excluded from the offer.

 The plan itself also has a few other limitations to be aware of.
 Only 50GB of data each month is priority data.
 So customers who go over that threshold during a 30-day billing cycle may temporarily notice slower data speeds when the network is busy compared to other customers on the network.
 Once the billing cycle resets, subscribers get a fresh allotment of 50GB of priority data.